rachelandrew/grid-by-example/browsers/index.md

 Grid is available in [Webkit Nightly builds](http://nightly.webkit.org/) and also in the new [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/release-notes/).
 Grid is now unprefixed in the Nightly and Preview versions.
 You do not need to enable a flag to see it in action.

 This implementation is also by Igalia but lags slightly behind the Chrome one.
+Note that Grid being present in Safari Technology Preview _does not mean_ it will be in the next version of Safari.

 ## Gecko Rendering Engine (Firefox)

 [Gecko Meta Bug](https://bugzilla.mozilla.org/show_bug.cgi?id=616605)

 Grid is currently being implemented in Gecko.
-You need to enable the layout.css.grid.enabled flag by going to about.config in regular Firefox.
+You need to enable the layout.css.grid.enabled flag by going to about:config in regular Firefox or Developer Edition.
 For the latest features download a [Firefox Nightly](https://nightly.mozilla.org/) or the [Firefox Developer Edition](https://www.mozilla.org/en-GB/firefox/developer/).
 In Nightly you do not need to enable the flag - Grid should just work!

 ## A Grid Layout tool for Firefox